top of page

 What Capacity Really Means in Performance

 Capacity is structural.
 It develops slowly and intentionally.
-Most leaders are comfortable assessing capacity.
-They have the data, the metrics and the results.
+Most leaders feel comfortable assessing capacity because they have the data, metrics, and results.
 But capacity alone never tells the full story of performance.

 What Readiness Reveals That Capacity Cannot

-Readiness is the emotional and mental availability of a person in a specific moment or season.
-It shows up as:
+Readiness is the emotional and mental availability of a person at a specific moment or season.
+It manifests as:

 Readiness is dynamic.
-It changes with context, with life events, with the level of support they feel, with the trust they have in their leader.
-And it is often the invisible explanation behind performance trends.
+It shifts with context, life events, the level of support they feel, and the trust they have in their leader.
+Often, it serves as the invisible explanation behind performance trends.

 How Capacity and Readiness Shape Performance Conversations

-As you prepare for your performance discussions this year, consider these questions.
+As you prepare for your performance discussions this year, reflect on these questions.

 If someone underperformed:

-If it was readiness, then the conversation shifts from skill assessment to emotional awareness, workload balance, clarity, and support.
+If the issue was readiness, the conversation should shift from skill assessment to emotional awareness, workload balance, clarity, and support.

-If it was readiness, then your goal becomes sustaining the emotional space that allowed them to thrive.
+If it was readiness, your goal becomes sustaining the emotional space that allowed them to thrive.

-And are they emotionally ready to hold the weight of it?
+• And are they emotionally ready to handle its weight?

-It is should be about protecting their success, not questioning their ambition.
-Quite tricky but doable.
+This should be about protecting their success, not questioning their ambition.
+It’s tricky but entirely doable.

 A Practical Framework You Can Use Next Week

-Bring these two questions into each performance discussion.
+Incorporate these two questions into each performance discussion:

 For Leaders Preparing for 2026

-Next year will bring more uncertainty, more transformation, and more movement than the past three years combined.
-Teams do not only need skill.
-They need readiness.
-They need clarity and emotional grounding.
-They need leaders who can hold both capacity and readiness with precision.
+Next year will bring more uncertainty, transformation, and movement than the past three years combined.
+Teams need more than just skills; they require readiness, clarity, and emotional grounding.
+They need leaders who can balance both capacity and readiness with precision.

-This distinction will become even more important as companies redesign roles, accelerate digital transformation, and ask teams to adapt faster than ever.
-When you master this distinction, you manage not only performance.
-You manage potential and wellbeing.
-You manage trust and you lead with awareness instead of assumption.
+This distinction will become even more vital as companies redesign roles, accelerate digital transformation, and ask teams to adapt faster than ever.
+When you master this distinction, you manage not only performance but also potential and wellbeing.
+You foster trust and lead with awareness instead of assumption.

 A Closing Reflection for You